 With Jos Vandeloo we have gained one more great and modern writerLouis Paul Boon

 Behind this exciting and hallucinatory story, the reader acutely feels the fear, the uncertainty, the desperation and sometimes the limitless loneliness of the modern person in a powerless society.
 A society in which people are confronted with many dangers: from nuclear power to alienation from each other.
 ‘The Danger’ was one of the first novels to broach the risks of nuclear power and since its original publication has not lost any of its topicality.
-‘The Danger’ spurs the reader to reflect and has been translated into numerous languages.
+It spurs the reader to reflect.

 The reactions of the main characters to their approaching death and their attempts to escape it are described in an oppressive and human mannerNBD Biblion